luciogutierrez/iron-hack-final-project/README.md

 ## Machine Learning Model
 Supervised ML model
-In this section we will implement step-by-step a machine learning model to predict whether the characters in the target dataset are aligned to good or bad.
+In this section we will implement step-by-step a machine learning model to predict whether the characters in the target dataset are aligned to good or bad:
+* Model Selection
+* Feature Engineering
+* Model Training
+* Model Evaluation
+* Model Prediction
+* Model Validation
 <img src="./static/model-processing.png" alt="drawing" height='300' width="900"/>

 ## Useful Resources